-- 1.)
-With system power off, remove any I/O modules which are to be replaced.
+1.)
+With the system power off, remove any I/O modules which are to be replaced.
 Replace the modules with others of the same or different model numbers.
-Modules can be installed in any vacant local or remote backbone position. - Label and connect input/output wiring to the I/O module and if desired record physical position in the system. - 2.)
+Modules can be installed in any vacant local or remote backbone position.

+Label and connect input/output wiring to the I/O module and if desired record physical position in the system.

+2.)
 Apply system power and observe that each module has the green Power LED on and communications activity is seen on the TX and RX LEDs.
-Allow 5 seconds for full system registration.
+Registration is complete when module TX and RX LEDs all have a repeating blink pattern.
 Replaced modules have now been assigned the Registration Numbers of those removed, but in a random sequence not associated with the physical position on the backbone.
 Modules which were not replaced retain their assigned Registration Numbers.